 The Monsoon season in Arizona is a blessing after the almost painful dryness of the winter, when everybody and everything was desperately in need of a little water.
-In Southern Arizona and the Sonoran Desert, there was a little rain in June this year and that made some greens come out, but it didn’t last.
+In Arizona there was a little rain in June this year, but it didn’t last.

 The real rain and thunderstorms started in mid July with the Monsoon season and that brought everything to life 🙂 It’s amazing how beautiful the nature is in the desert after the rain – it becomes a verdant place.